AP Physics: Exploring the Laws That Shape Our Universe

 Real-World Applications and Case Studies of AP Physics

-- Medicine and Healthcare Physics is essential for understanding medical imaging techniques such as X-rays, MRIs, and CT scans.
-Medical physicists use their knowledge to develop and optimize diagnostic and therapeutic technologies.
+- Medicine and Healthcare: Physics underpins diagnostic imaging technologies such as X-rays, MRIs, and CT scans.
+Medical physicists help develop and refine treatment and imaging technologies.

 unlock your future - insider secrets to building a winning profile for top universities